nicolascava/sequelize-i18n/README.md

 If `language_id` is added to the options of a query of type `Find` (`FindAll`, `FindOne` etc ...), language ID will be hard-coded for each instance in the column `language_id`.
 This way, the requested language can be used in the results (convenient for use with GraphQL for example).
+If the where clause includes `language_id`, the same behavior will happen so it does not need to be added as an option to the `Find` command.

 Sequelize i18n will add the functions below to the model: